floramatos/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis

-The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
-The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
-DV/outcome variable = mpg
-IVs/predictor variables = vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance
+# An Statistical Analysis of Vehicles Performances
+A linear regression model was conducted in R to predict the performance of vehicle prototypes.

+## Overview
+The main goal of the present project was to examine the performance of 50 prototype vehicles produced by MechaCars.
+The prototypes produced had varying design specifications, such as  vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance.
+These variables were used in the analysis as predictors of the ideal vehicle performance, measured by the outcome variable MPG (Mile-Per-Gallon).
+It’s assumed here that more MPG means better car performance.

+## Results
+The main analysis consisted in a linear regression model.
+Secondary exploratory analysis and t-tests were also conducted.

-## Linear Regression to Predict MPG
+### Linear Regression to Predict MPG
-- Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+A multiple linear regression analysis was conducted to identify which predictor variables significantly explain the variance in the MPG of MechaCar prototypes.
+The output of the linear regression results is shown below:

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+****ADD LM results

-- vehicle length and ground clearance, p < 0.05
+The output shows that the variables vehicle length and ground clearance significantly predicted the mpg values, p < 0.05.
+The complete linear regression equation is:

-Is the slope of the linear model considered to be zero?
-Why or why not?
-- Y(MPG) = slope*X + intercept
-- MPG = 6.267(vehicle_length) + 0.001(vehicle_weight) + 0.069(spoiler_angle) + 3.546(ground_clearance) - 3.411(AWD) -104
+MPG = 6.267(vehicle_length) + 0.001(vehicle_weight) + 0.069(spoiler_angle) + 3.546(ground_clearance) - 3.411(AWD) - 104

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
-The model predicts 68.25% of MPG variance.
+This model predicts 68.25% of the MPG variance.

-## Summary Statistics on Suspension Coils
+### Summary Statistics on Suspension Coils
 - rationale = the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 -